 The New Jersey Association for Clean Renewable Energy (NJACRE) is a non-profit, non-partisan, membership-led, advocacy organization dedicated to supporting New Jersey’s energy needs and infrastructure sector as it transitions to a cleaner energy future.
 NJACRE publicly supports and advocates for the inclusion of safe, reliable, clean and innovative energy technologies, while ensuring that our state’s growing energy demands are met and maintaining economic needs.

-The mission of NJACRE is to support and promote the integration of a multitude of clean energy transition concepts that can help New Jersey achieve is clean energy goals, while ensuring that this transition is affordable to consumers and continues to provide that same level of energy reliability we need to run our homes and businesses.
+The mission of NJACRE is to support and promote the integration of a multitude of clean energy transition concepts that can help New Jersey achieve it’s clean energy goals, while ensuring that this transition is affordable to consumers and continues to provide that same level of energy reliability we need to run our homes and businesses.

 These technologies include but are not limited to, hydrogen gas technology, renewable natural gas, and energy storage systems and infrastructure.